gmartin1603/tcr-parking/requirements/Parking-and-Ordering.md

 - From my research on similar system adoption by other venues and experience as an employee at TCR I think it's reasonable to expect a 10% increase in concessions sold per show as a direct result of the system.
 This is based on the fact that the system will make it easier for customers to order and pay for concessions.
 Ordering systems like this inherently make it easier for customers to place larger and/or more complex orders compared to ordering at the counter which can lead to an increase in the average order size.

+Current estimates are that 50% of a total of 550 customers order concessions at TCR.
+Assuming that the current average order is $12, 18% of the total customers use the advance ordering system (60% of these are in addition to the 50% overall order rate) and the average advance order is $15:

+* Current Concession Sales: 550 customers * 50% order rate * $12 average order = $3,300
+* Advance Order Sales: 550 customers * 18% advance order rate * $15 average order = $1,485
+* Total Concession Sales: $3,300 + $1,485 = $4,785
+* Increase in Concession Sales: $1,485 / $3,300 = 45%

 ### Key Performance Indicators
 - Number of parking spots sold per show
 - Total sale of concessions per show
 - Number of customers that order concessions per show

+## Potential Future Features (Not in Scope or Estimate of this Phase)
+- Customer accounts, (profile, order history, etc.)
+  - Rewards program
+  - Discount/Coupon/Promo Codes (e.g. Sippy Cup Refill, Free Sticker with $30 order, etc.)

+- Inventory Management
+  - Track inventory of concessions and merchandise